-Smart Driving from the Start© is a funded presentation under The Clean Transportation Path© project intended for Driver Education classes, and Career Technical Education (CTE) classes.
+Smart Driving from the Start© has been a funded presentation under The Clean Transportation Path© project intended for Driver Education classes.

-(The Clean Transportation Path project also offers The Clean Transportation Path funded presentations intended for high school STEM education classes.)
+(The Clean Transportation Path project also offered The Clean Transportation Path funded presentations intended for high school STEM and social studies classes.)

-Our goal in Smart Driving from the Start webinar presentations is for students to take with them information that will make them SMARTER and SAFER drivers.
+Our goal with Smart Driving from the Start webinar presentations has been for students to take with them information that makes them SMARTER and SAFER drivers.

 Among our smart driving tips, ACCELERATE AND BRAKING SMOOTHLY and WATCH YOUR SPEED especially show students the benefits of efficient driving that can save them more than $200 annually in fuel use, maintenance, and repair costs while making them safer drivers - a WIN-WIN!